-5. Complete all required forms: the Hokie Sentinel: Global Travel Assessment, CISI health insurance, Liability etc. These forms must be submitted to the Global Education office prior to your departure.
+5. Complete all required forms: the Hokie Sentinel, Global Travel Assessment, CISI health insurance, Liability etc. These forms must be submitted to GEO prior to your departure.

 6. Attend the mandatory pre-departure meeting sponsored by GEO to help prepare you for your experience abroad.

 Course credit transfers depend on the program.
-Faculty-designed programs directly provide Tech credit.
+Faculty-designed programs provide direct Virginia Tech course credit.